 - Functional Movement Screen Level 1 (Functional Movement Systems)

 - Fundamental Capacity Screen (Functional Movement Systems)

 Ph.D., Athletic Training, Rocky Mountain University of Health Professionals, 2010

 B.S., Vocational Business Education, Wayne State College, 2001

-Dr. Fox's research interests are non-medicated methods of treating and preventing insulin resistance, injury prevention and rehabilitation, and gender differences in health issues.
+Fox's research interests are non-medicated methods of treating and preventing insulin resistance, human performance and recovery, and injury prevention and rehabilitation.
 Her teaching interests are athletic training and sports medicine, nutrition, and strength and conditioning.